 “Congratulations,” the boss said.
 “Go on that way!”

 Very motivated by the boss’ words, the woodcutter tried harder the next day, but he only could bring down 5 trees.
 The third day he tried even harder, but he only could bring down 10 trees.
-Day after day he was bringing down less and less trees.
+Day after day he was bringing down less and fewer trees.

 “I must be losing my strength”, the woodcutter thought.
 He went to the boss and apologized, saying that he could not understand what was going on.